Lowell Spinners: History

 In 2005, the Spinners created the "Yankees Elimination Program."
 The team offered to pay for the uniforms of all Little League and youth softball teams in New England to change teams named after the major-league rival Yankees into Spinners.
 Over the next five years, 150 teams in New England made the switch.
 The Spinners also invited the youth teams to play at LaLecheur Park, and assisted in other fundraising initiative for those teams.
 In 2010, the program was limited to 75 teams on a first-come, first-served basis, and it was estimated that over $70,000 had been donated to youth baseball and softball programs through the initiative.
 Spinners VP and GM Tim Bawmann said, “The Yankees Elimination Promotion was originally built as a fun promotion in response to parents' stories of children losing interest in the game after facing taunts simply for playing in a Yankees uniform.”

 On September 1, 2008, the Spinners reached the New York–Penn League playoffs for the first time, capturing the Stedler Division title.
 They were defeated in the playoffs by the Batavia Muckdogs.
 The Spinners reached the playoffs again in 2009, but lost to the Staten Island Yankees.

 In October 2014, the Red Sox agreed to extend their player development contract with the Spinners for two more years through the 2016 season.
 In November 2015, the contract was extended again through the 2018 season.

 In the 2016 season, the Spinners ended with a franchise-best record of 47 wins, and tied their record for home wins (25).
 Right fielder Tyler Hill won the NYPL batting title, and he and third baseman Bobby Dalbec became the first Spinners players to win Player of the Month awards.
 The Spinners won the Stedler Division title, but were swept by the Hudson Valley Renegades in the semifinals, 2–0.
 Pitching prospect Jason Groome made his first start for the team in the playoffs, after being promoted from the Gulf Coast League Red Sox.
+The team was sold to Main Street Baseball in 2016, which they owned until 2020.

 In 2019, the Spinners finished first in their division, then defeated the Batavia Muckdogs (2 games to 1) in the semifinals, to advance to the league championship series against the Brooklyn Cyclones.
 The Spinners were defeated in the finals (2 games to 1), with Brooklyn winning the deciding third game of the series by a 4–3 score.
 As with all minor league teams, the Spinners did not play during 2020, due to the COVID-19 pandemic.